 Without accurate testing it is impossible to identify which pathogen is causing a UTI.
 That’s a significant amount of missing information, and as you’ll soon discover, a huge contributor to the global problem of recurrent UTI.

 As for the information we do have, let’s put it in perspective…

-Statistics for the USA show that UTIs account for more than 8 million physician visits per year, with more than 7 million of these by females.
-If we round it down to 7 million, the above breakdown in real numbers would look like this:
+Statistics for the USA show that UTIs account for more than 10 million physician visits per year, with 85% of these by females.
+The above breakdown in real numbers would look like this:

 Again, this is based on the data available.
 Data that we believe to be significantly incomplete.
 But it should be quite clear now that even with limited data, all UTIs are not the same.

 There is no single antibiotic that cures all types of UTIs.

 Antibiotics are specific to the bacteria they target and you cannot just interchange one antibiotic for another.
 If you’re one of the small number whose UTIs have a non-bacterial cause, antibiotics certainly won’t help.

 The right treatment for your UTI can only be accurately selected if you know which pathogen caused your UTI in the first place.
 And there can be more than one pathogen at play.

 |“I had been given the same antibiotic three times, but my UTI symptoms kept returning.
 Finally I had a test done.
 It showed my UTI was caused by a different kind of bacteria, and as soon as I started my new antibiotic my symptoms cleared up.”

 So when it comes to what causes a urinary tract infection, it’s clear a much more important question is, “What is causing your UTI?”